Future Vertical Lift

 It’s a once-in-a-generation opportunity to provide warfighters the most capable rotorcraft and associated systems as the Army and other services enhance, and eventually replace, their current helicopter fleets.
 Our technical knowledge is deep and built on decades of experience in protecting warfighters.
 And speaking of warfighters, the Northrop Grumman team includes pilots, crew chiefs, acquisition pros and maintainers.
 We know it because we’ve flown it.

-Learn more about the Ten Things to Know about the Future of Vertical Lift
+Learn more about Ten Things to Know about the Future of Vertical Lift

 digital illustration of top view of future aircraft